dynamic-and-active-systems-lab/uavrt_source/unorganized_todo.md

 - TODO: Edit Cmake file for uavrt_interfaces to match uavrt_ml_enc_dec.
 - TODO: Update installation instrunctions in uavrt_source.
 - TODO: Edit Basic operation, Documentation, System requirements, and Installaton sections of different packages.
-- TODO: Make a Gitbooks website to point to.
+- TODO: Make a Gitbooks or Read The Docs website to point to.
 Use READMEs in the meantime.
 - TODO: Update READMEs in empty ROS 2 directories.
 - TODO: Figure out how we want to build airspy_channelizer within UAV-RT source.
 - TODO: Should we place the prebuilt C++ library .deb files inside a lib directory for easy installation?